abdalluhmostafa/weblogic-k8s-deployment/README.md

 Dockerfile use image ` oracle/weblogic:12.2.1.4-generic ` that's you build in step2 to Deploy your application inside weblogic

+1. Change your dir to deploy-domain

+` cd 3-deploy-domain `

-1. Copy your WAR file to container-scripts folder
+2. Copy your WAR file to container-scripts folder

-2. Build your image
+3. Build your image

 ` $ docker build -t deploy-domain . `

-3. Edit ` properties/domain.properties ` and put your console username and password
+4. Edit ` properties/domain.properties ` and put your console username and password

-4. Run your application
+5. Run your application

 ```